IBM-Security/directory/server/tools/maintenance/README.md

 itself.
 It has some smarts like assuming that REORG runs in the background and will wait for completion before updating the reorg'ed objects with a runstat.

-This tool can be used for regular DB2 databases - i.e., not used by SDS.
+This tool can be used for regular DB2 databases - i.e., those not used by SDS.

 dit_analysis - this script analyzes the entries in the Directory and creates a summary of the data found in both a CSV format as well a visual Directory Information Tree.
 It runs directly against